whlapinel/separate-setting-manager/progress-log.md

 ### need to:
 - DONE Add ability to apply for roles in /[userID]/application.
-- Switch to tailwind css and restyle application
+- DONE Switch to tailwind css and restyle application
 - learn about catch-all routes, optional routes, route interceptors, route groups, etc.
--

 issues: (RESOLVED) roles and pendingRoles allows duplicate entries.
 How to prevent duplicate entries?